How glass breaks -- Damage explains the difference between surface and fracture energies in amorphous silica: Energy equilibrium

-\textit{Global energy equilibrium.}---As noted in the introduction, experimental measurements have shown that the free surface energy resulting from surface relaxation accounts for only approximately 20\% of the energy required to open a crack.
+As noted in the introduction, experimental measurements have shown that the free surface energy resulting from surface relaxation accounts for only approximately 20\% of the energy required to open a crack.
 This section casts the free surface energy and the damage energy we have calculated at the atomic scale into a global energy balance to identify the origin of this discrepancy.

 Fig.~\ref{fig:energy}a illustrates the various energy contributions as a function of loading.
-The external work, $W_{\rm{ext}}$, is partitioned into several components: the elastic strain energy, $\Psi_{\rm{\epsilon}}$, and the free surface energy (FSE), $\Psi_{\rm{FSE}}$, whose sum is represented as $\Psi_{\rm{pot}}$.
+The external work, $W_{\rm{ext}}$, is partitioned into several components: the elastic strain energy, $\Psi_{\epsilon}$, and the free surface energy (FSE), $\Psi_{\rm{FSE}}$, whose sum is represented as $\Psi_{\rm{pot}}$.
 Additionally, there is a small non-linear contribution, $\Psi_{\rm{etc}}$, and a significant unquantified remainder.
 The non-linear energy contribution is determined by isolating the portion of the elastic energy density that exceeds the local potential energy, which ideally remains positive under the assumption of linear elasticity.
 This excess energy contribution, is then subtracted from the total elastic energy.
-However, it is noteworthy that this contribution (represented by the dashed line) is minor.
-This observation suggests that energy dissipation due to \MG{shear} plasticity, \MG{densification} or ring folding is indeed negligible.
+Notably, this contribution (represented by the dashed line) is small, suggesting that energy dissipation due to shear plasticity, densification or non-linear elasticity is indeed negligible.
 Under tensile loading followed by fracture, these mechanisms contribute only marginally to the overall energy dissipation within the material.

 The difference between the external work and the elastic strain energy $W_{\rm{ext}} - \Psi_{\epsilon}$ can be interpreted as the total dissipation caused by fracture, denoted as $\Psi_{\rm{d}}$.
 This dissipated energy is shown in Fig.~\ref{fig:energy}b (solid red curve) and compared to the dissipation derived from the FEMU fit through eq.~\ref{eq:EngInt}.
 Although the two methods are very different (the FEMU does not incorporate explicit knowledge of the external work), they provide very consistent results, highlighting the robustness of the determination of the total energy dissipation.
 Also shown in the same graph is the FSE, which clearly constitutes only a portion of the total dissipation.